 In an age where differentiation is crucial to long-term success, we’re celebrating companies that started life the right way.
 These are companies that came prepared with a strong set of brand values, a vision of their target customer, and an identity that helped them to earn the loyalty of people in their niche.

 Today, we’ll be getting to the bottom of some of the elements that guarantee a better chance of success, with the help of Vega – a company devoted to delivering natural, plant-based supplements to the fitness world.
+It’s hardly a startup brand, but something about Vega still feels fresh, and new to market.

 Vega branding: What is Vega, anyway?